Collection Development and Acquisitions

 - MedlinePlus Selection Guidelines

-NLM selects and acquires modern print and nonprint monographs and serials from every country and in any language.
+NLM selects and acquires materials from every country and in any language.
 The Library selects, orders, and acquires publications from a wide variety of acquisitions sources, including domestic and foreign vendors, publishers, and producers; approval plan arrangements; exchange agreements; the Library of Congress overseas acquisitions programs; and selected gifts.
-Each year NLM receives, reviews, and processes approximately 25,000 monographic items for possible addition to the NLM collections; and acquires, licenses and processes over 17,000 print, nonprint and electronic serial titles.
+NLM subscribes to approximately 16,000 unique serial titles, of which over 5,200 are indexed for MEDLINE.